Scooby-Doo (film): Critical response

-On review aggregator Rotten Tomatoes, the film has an approval rating of 32% based on 146 reviews with an average rating of 4.6/10.
+Scooby Doo received mostly negative reviews upon release.
+On review aggregator Rotten Tomatoes, the film has an approval rating of 32% based on 147 reviews, with an average rating of 4.6/10.
 The site's critical consensus reads: "Though Lillard is uncannily spot-on as Shaggy, Scooby Doo is a tired live-action update, filled with lame jokes."
-On Metacritic, the film received a score of 35 based on 31 reviews, indicating "generally unfavorable reviews".
+On Metacritic, the film received a weighted average score of 35 out of 100 based on 31 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave the film one out of four stars, stating that the film "exists in a closed universe, and the rest of us are aliens.
 The Internet was invented so that you can find someone else's review of Scooby-Doo.
 Start surfing."
 Peter Travers of Rolling Stone said, "Get out your pooper-scoopers.
 Doo happens June 14th, warn the ads for Scooby-Doo.
 And they say there's no truth in Hollywood."
-Chris Hewitt of Empire Magazine gave the film two out of five stars.
+Chris Hewitt of Empire gave the film two out of five stars.

 Robin Rauzi of the Los Angeles Times called the film "entertainment more disposable than Hanna-Barbera's half-hour cartoons ever were."
 Although Jay Boyar of the Orlando Sentinel said that children who liked the animated version of Scooby-Doo will "probably like" the film, he urged parents to "know that the violence is a bit harder-edged than in the cartoon version".
 He would later go on to say that adults who remember the cartoon version "may get caught up in what Scooby would call the 'rostalgia'", but said that "adults who do not fondly recall the Scooby-Doo cartoons are strongly advised to steer clear."
 Robert K. Elder of the Chicago Tribune gave the film 2 and 1/2 stars out of 4 and wrote, "Screenwriter James Gunn gets it mostly right, remaining fiercely faithful to Mystery Inc. mythology, from integrating Scooby's annoying nephew Scrappy-Doo to Velma's penchant for yelling 'jinkees!'
 Unlike the lead balloon adaptation 'Josie and the Pussycats,' Scooby-Doo knows when to take itself seriously and when to laugh at itself -- even if its audience isn't laughing along at every gag."
+James Gunn had previously stated that he felt that "kids [would]n't care" about the film's adult humor, but later admitted that he had not understood Scrappy-Doo's popularity with younger viewers, who had reacted poorly to the development of Scrappy as a villain.

 Conversely, Hank Struever of The Washington Post gave the film a positive review, stating that "You don't want to love this, but you will.
 Although Scooby-Doo falls far short of becoming the Blazing Saddles of Generations X, Y and Z, it is hard to resist in its charms."
+Meanwhile, Lillard's performance was universally praised.